alttch/yedb/README.md

 #### 2.3.1 General

-Key files MUST be stored in regular files The format MUST be kept to allow system administrators repair a database without any external tools.
-The full path tree, where the key file is stored, MUST represent the key full name.
+Key files MUST be stored in regular files.
+The format MUST be kept to allow system administrators repair a database without any external tools.
+The full path tree, where a key file is stored, MUST represent the key full name.

 Example: a key, named "my/cool/key" should be: